-In 2022, we participated in the CDP Non-disclosure Campaign at a company level.
+In 2023, we continued our participation in the CDP Non-disclosure Campaign at a company level.
 The annual campaign offers investors the opportunity to engage with companies that have received the CDP disclosure request but have not yet provided a response.
 The objective of the campaign is to drive further corporate transparency around climate change, deforestation, and water security by encouraging companies to respond to CDP's disclosure requests.